 If you file a personal injury claim after being hurt in an accident, negotiations with the at-fault party’s insurance provider will usually lead to a settlement.
 In some situations, however, negotiations might not produce an acceptable result.
 For example, suppose the insurance company insists on undervaluing your claim.
 In that case, your lawyer may believe you have a much stronger chance of reaching a favorable outcome if you take your claim to court.

-Yet before you go to trial, you will often have an opportunity to attend a mediation session with the other side.
-Understanding what mediation is and what will happen afterward will help you to set your expectations for the process.
+Yet before you go to trial, you will often have an opportunity to attend a formal mediation session with the other side, which may result in a more favorable outcome than the initial negotiations did.
+Understanding what mediation is and what happens after mediation settlement will help you to set your expectations for the process.